sitongzhen/MPST/README.md

    We learn the trigger based on the trained model (AGW).
 You can directly re-run tools/main.py from https://github.com/mangye16/ReID-Survey.

-   Reloading the trained model, and then run tools/main.py to generate the trigger.
+   Reloading the trained model, and then running tools/main.py to generate the trigger.

 # The second step
    Training model using MPST-based-TransReID

-   We re-train our model based on TransReID(ttps://github.com/damo-cv/TransReID).
+   We re-train our model based on TransReID ( https://github.com/damo-cv/TransReID ).

    Reload the generated trigger, and then run train.py to generate the trigger.

-   You can easily re-train other models to protect pedestrian privacy by a similar way.
+   You can easily re-train other models to protect pedestrian privacy in a similar way.